 - HEPA filters: High-efficiency filters work similarly to simple filters in your vents to trap dirt and dust.

 In-duct air purifiers, also known as Central Air Purifiers, are installed directly into your central HVAC unit.
 The main advantage is that they provide air purification to your entire home.
 Here are a few of the different styles of in-duct purifiers:

 - Central Air systems: Installing directly into the air ducts also means your HVAC system will run more efficiently.

 - Exchangers: Air-to-air exchangers bring in fresh air from the outside.
 This filtering process also helps keep the air in your home fresh.

 - Electronic Cleaners: These use HEPA filters and electric static to clean the air.

 Air purifiers help to eliminate 99% of airborne pollutants in a particular room.
 Likewise, the in-duct purifiers eliminate 99% of airborne pollutants in your entire home.
 These can include gases, viruses, bacteria, smoke, odors, pet dander, mold, and other harmful particles.

 WORTH THE CALL

 The Bosworth Company has the experts and the know-how for all your HVAC needs.
-If you’re interested in learning more about in-duct air purification systems, like our new Phenomenal Aire Air Purification system, and how they work, make an appointment today by calling 830-428-2764 or schedule one online.
+If you’re interested in learning more about in-duct air purification systems and having one installed, make an appointment today by calling 830-428-2764 or schedule one online.
 It’s Worth the Call.
 Always.